Publish Web Server in Linux using SSL/TLS

 Navigate to the

-folder (for WAMP).Copy your website files (e.g.,
+htdocsfolder (for XAMPP) orwwwfolder (for WAMP).Copy your website files (e.g.,

-) into this folder.
+index.html,index.php) into this folder.

 Access Your Website Locally